-Non-PPO facility penalties are not assessed for:
+Non-PPO penalties are not assessed for:

-- Services unavailable at a PPO facility, or - Services performed in a doctor's office, with doctor's staff, and the doctor's equipment, or - Emergency services at a non-PPO emergency facility.
+- Services unavailable at a PPO facility. - Emergency services at a non-PPO emergency facility.
 Once the patient is medically stable, he/she should be moved to a PPO facility.
-Services obtained at a non-PPO facility after the patient is stable for transfer are subject to non-PPO penalties; or - Services incurred outside the United States.
+Services obtained at a non-PPO facility after the patient is stable for transfer are subject to non-PPO penalties. - Services incurred outside the United States.